rioastamal/kapur/README.md

 ## Download

-You can find the distribution version of at Github [release page](https://github.com/rioastamal/kapur/releases).
+You can find the distribution version of Kapur at Github [release page](https://github.com/rioastamal/kapur/releases).

 As an alternative you can also download the tarball from repository Download button.
 If you prefer cloning via Git you can use following command.